 inspirational writing across genre, research & anti bullying campaigns

-Inspirational writing records achievement, inspires and prompts social campaigns.
-It has a long history.
+Inspirational writing has a long history.
 The 'The Epic of Gilgamesh' is a cautionary tale from ancient Mesopotamia depicting the transformation of arrogant Gilgamesh, King of Uruk.
 The gods send a wild man, Enkidu, as a friend to lonely Gilgamesh and they travel the world enduring hardship but having many adventures.
 When Enkidu, dies Gilgamesh is distraught and through this loss learns the value of friendship and the meaning of life.

 Inspirational works were popularised by early printed materials which were religious tracts.
 Examples are Chaucer's Canterbury Tales (c.
 1400) and John Bunyan's The Pilgrim's Progress (1678).
 In the 18th century pamphlets, ballads and cautionary tales were hugely popular, sold on street corners and in coffee houses.
 The Age of Enlightenment drew readers away from 'fire-and-brimstone' tracts toward thrilling adventure and romance as the influence of the church waned.

 Please contact us with ideas for projects.
-Support the current campaign.
-Reviewers welcome as are messages of support.
+Support our anti bullying campaign.
+Reviewers and messages of support welcome.